NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 * University of Minnesota, Aerospace Engineering and Mechanics, UAV lab 15-state EKF (and magnetometer version.)
 Designed to run continuously and ubiquitously.

+* [in process] On board HIL sim physics engine reduces the number of parts to assemble in your house of cards to do HIL testings.

 ## Some major bullet point todo list items:

 - need to test drive ekf15_mag with some sort of preliminary mag